- You can use the Windows built-in tools to repair corrupted files.

 - When your PC restarts, you’ll see a list of options.
-Select any version of Safe Mode by pressing the appropriate F key.
+Select any version of Safe Mode by pressing the appropriate key.

-- Choose Advanced options > Command Prompt.
+- Choose Advanced options and select Command Prompt.

 - When your PC restarts, you might be asked to enter your username and password, so be sure to do that.

-- Now you need to find the letter of your Windows 10 drive.
-To do that, enter wmic logicaldisk get deviceid, volumename, description command and press Enter to run it.
+- Find the letter of your Windows 10 drive.
+To do that, enter the following command and press Enter:

 - Pay attention to Volume Name.
-In most cases Windows Volume Name will be assigned to D letter.
-This is perfectly normal if you start Command Prompt before starting Windows, so no need to worry about it.
+In most cases Windows Volume Name will be assigned to the letter D. This is perfectly normal if you start Command Prompt before starting Windows, so no need to worry about it.

 - After the scan is completed, close Command Prompt and start Windows 10 normally.

-Solution 5 – Replace the files manually
+5. Replace the files manually

 - Now you need to replace the problematic file with the healthy file that you copied from a different PC.